ec15360/Legends-/README.md

 3. Linux Executable - Download this file for running game on Linux https://github.com/ec15360/Legends-/blob/master/Linux%20Executable.zip

+Instructions for Downloading and Running the Game
+1. Download the project from GitHub Repo
+2. Locate in downloads and extract files
+3. Locate file for appropriate Operating System and extract those files
+4. Allow applications from unidentified developers to run on your machine or game will not run!
+5. Run exec file for Linux and Windows
+6. Run Legends file for Mac OSX
+7. If the resolution of the screen has not been automatically detected, go to the options menu and select the appropriate resolution from the Full Screen dropdown list.

 REPOSITORY FILE OVERVIEW

 1. MAC OSX Executable - Download this file for running game on MAC OSX